-ON the surface Chris and Chris were somewhat revolutionary players during their time in the league.
-Webber was a playmaking big man who helped the Kings, yes the Sacramento Kings become relevant.
-Bosh was the stereotypical definition of a stretch big, spacing the floor with his long-range shooting and still managed to tick the boxes for a generic power forward.
+ON the surface Chris and Chris were revolutionary players during their time in the league.
+Webber was a playmaking big man who helped the Kings, yes the Sacramento Kings become relevant in the early 21st century.
+Bosh was the stereotypical stretch big, spacing the floor with his long-range shooting while still managing to tick the boxes for a generic power forward.
 It’s tough to determine a clear winner when arguing who had a better career but I gave it my best shot.
 Bosh or Webber, who you got?

 IF you like what you read be sure to check out more SportsbyFry articles by hitting this link.
 Make sure you keep up to date with the latest Compare the Pair articles and follow my fan pages on Facebook, Twitter and Instagram to never miss a minute of the action!

 PLAYING alongside LeBron James is going to put a few more playoff wins on your resume, just ask James Jones.
 Bosh managed just two first-round appearances off his own back while he was North of the border, albeit with a mediocre supporting cast.
 Webber didn’t play in a huge amount of playoff games, but he did star for the Kings at the turn of the 21st century during their most successful stretch as a franchise.
 At the end of the day, despite who their teammates were, Bosh was an integral part of Miami’s two championships and deserves the slight nod.

 Image from si.com

 THIS one is tough based on the different era’s that both guys played in and their distinct skill sets.
 Webber was more of a playmaker and as a result, he averaged more assists than Bosh in his career.
 Amazingly their career point totals are separated by just seven points, highlighting how good Webber was at scoring despite playing 62 fewer games than Bosh.
 It’s well known that Bosh has to sacrifice his scoring numbers a bit when he joined Miami helping Webber take this one out by a hair.